-- a.
-A student must apply to the building principal for credit eligibility prior to the start of the semester for which credit is desired. - b.
-The community service program shall be supervised by the school. - c.
-A minimum of one hundred fifty hours of participation time must be documented to qualify for 1.0 high school credit.
-Students must complete and document one hundred fifty hours of activity on a log that is signed by the adult supervisor.
+- 1a.
+A student must apply to the building principal for credit eligibility prior to the start of the semester for which credit is desired. - 2b.
+The community service program shall be supervised by the school. - 3e.
+A minimum of one hundred fifty (150) hours of participation time must be documented to qualify for 1.0 high school credit.
+Students must complete and document one hundred fifty (150) hours of activity on a log that is signed by the adult supervisor.
 All hours must be completed within the school year.
-Hours will not carry over. - d.
+Hours will not carry over. - 44.
 Upon completion of the directed activity, the student will submit their activity log that has been signed by the supervisor to the principal so that the credit may be recorded on the student's permanent record.
 Transcripts of those students eligible to receive such credit will indicate a satisfactory (S) only, not a letter grade.

-6. Music
+F6.
+Music

 Students participating in private music lessons with a teacher who is a member of the Washington State Music Teachers' Association are eligible to receive high school credit for their lesson and practice time.
-Students are eligible to receive up to two credits for this activity as per the out-of-district correspondence course limitation.
+Students are eligible to receive up to two (2) credits for this activity as per the out-of-district correspondence course limitation.
 This credit will be granted if the following requirements are met:

-- a.
+- 1a.
 A student must apply to the building principal for credit eligibility prior to the start of the semester for which credit is desired.
-The Washington State Music Teachers' Association Form, "Request for credit for Applied Music Experience away from high school by persons not employed by the district" shall be used for this purpose. - b.
-A minimum of one hundred fifty hours of practice and lesson time must be documented to qualify for 1.0 high school credit.
-Students must complete and document one hundred fifty hours of activity on a log that is signed by the adult supervisor.
-All hours must be completed within six months of the start date.
-Hours will not carry over. - c.
+The Washington State Music Teachers' Association Form, "Request for credit for Applied Music Experience away from high school by persons not employed by the district" shall be used for this purpose. - 2b.
+A minimum of one hundred fifty (150) hours of practice and lesson time must be documented to qualify for 1.0 high school credit.
+Students must complete and document one hundred fifty (150) hours of activity on a log that is signed by the adult supervisor.
+All hours must be completed within six (6) months of the start date.
+Hours will not carry over. - 3e.
 Upon completion of study and examination, the examiner will submit a completed Washington State Music Teachers' Association Form C-8, "Report on Applied Music Study," to the principal so that the grade may be recorded on the student's permanent record.
 Transcripts of those students eligible to receive such credit will indicate a satisfactory (S) only, not a letter grade.

-High School and Beyond Plan Requirements
+V. High School and Beyond Plan Requirements

-Each student must have a high school and beyond plan to guide the student's high school experience and inform course taking that is aligned with the student's goals for education or training and career after high school.
+Each student must have a High School and Beyond Plan to guide the student's high school experience and inform course taking that is aligned with the student's goals for education or training and career after high school.

-High school and beyond plans must be initiated for students during the seventh or eighth grade to guide their high school experience and prepare them for postsecondary education or training and their careers.
-In preparation for initiating a high school and beyond plan, each student must first be administered a career interest and skills inventory.
+High School and Beyond Plans must be initiated for students during the seventh or eighth grade to guide their high school experience and prepare them for postsecondary education or training and their careers.
+In preparation for initiating a High School and Beyond Plan, each student must first be administered a career interest and skills inventory.

-The district encourages parents and guardians to be involved in the process of developing and updating students' high school and beyond plans.
-Students' plans will be provided to students' parents or guardians in their native language if that language is one of the two most frequently spoken non-English languages of students in the district.
+The district encourages parents/guardians to be involved in the process of developing and updating students' High School and Beyond Plans.
+Students' plans will be provided to students' parents/guardians in their native language if that language is one of the two most frequently spoken non-English languages of students in the district.

 School staff will update students' plans to reflect high school assessment results and revised as necessary for changing interests, goals, and needs.
-Each student's high school and beyond plan will be updated to inform junior year course taking.
+Each student's High School and Beyond Plan will be updated to inform junior year course taking.